Navigate with the sidebar

 You can sort your shared pages by

-If you're using a Team or Enterprise plan, you'll see a section called
+If you're using a Plus, Business Enterprise plan, you'll see a section called

 Teamspaces.
 Teamspaces are a dedicated area for every team within your organization or company, and can be customized on an individual basis.
 Learn more about teamspaces →

 Every workspace has at least one default teamspace, which all members will see in their sidebar.

 Any of the pages in default teamspaces in your sidebar can be seen and shared by the other members of the workspace.

 Teamspaces section, you'll also see any other teamspaces that you are a member of.

 Click the name of any teamspace to reveal or hide its nested pages.